Have you ever thought about using Gamification for Human Resources procedures?

 One of the biggest challenges that companies face nowadays is how to find and retain talent in a highly competitive and changing global market.
-This becomes specially important when it comes to the very demanding millennial workforce, like we talked in one of our previous posts.
+This becomes especially important when it comes to the very demanding millennial workforce like we talked in one of our previous posts.

 According to a recent MarketsandMarkets research, by the end of 2017, 70% of Global 2000 companies will be using gamification in their business, and the market will be worth $5.7 billion by 2018.

 But how does all this really apply in the HR world?
-Here’s a few examples that will help you understand the undeniable advantages of using online and offline game dynamics in this kind of processes.
+Here are a few examples that will help you understand the undeniable advantages of using online and offline game dynamics in this kind of processes.

 When talent search meets fun